Emergencies come in all shapes and sizes, from the common blackout to a multi-day evacuation. Your box is your go to place for all of these.

 Step 2: Fill your box.

-Your emergency box should contain:
+Your emergency kit should contain:

 - Battery operated radio

-- Battery operated Torch
+- Battery operated torch and/or lantern

 - First Aid Kit with manual

-- Combination pocket knife/bottle & can opener
+- Combination pocket knife/bottle and can opener

 - Candles and waterproof matches